South Hobart: Landmarks

 South Hobart is home to many of the most beautiful homes in Hobart, including the classical Georgian residence of Milton and the Henry Hunter-designed Ashleigh.

 The Cascades Female Factory Historic site in South Hobart is Australia’s most significant site associated with female convicts and sits in the shadow of Mount Wellington.
 When the factory operated from 1828 to 1856, more than 5,000 convict women spent time there.
 The factory was established on the site of a failed rum distillery which was adapted and gradually expanded to comprise five conjoined, rectangular walled yards.
 After 1856, the site was used for a variety of institutional purposes before being sold in 1904 and subdivided.

 The Cascade Brewery, the oldest brewery in Australia, is located here.

 Another landmark is All Saints' Anglican Church.
 Established in 1858, it is heritage listed.
 The building was designed by the prominent architect Henry Hunter.
 The Church is also renowned for containing a memorial plaque for school teacher and founder of women's cricket in Australia, Lily Poulett-Harris.

 South Hobart is also famous for its Keen's Curry sign.
 Originally, the sign read "VR 60" to mark the Diamond Jubilee of Queen Victoria.
 This was created when the son-in-law of the company's founder purchased land in the foothills of Mount Wellington, overlooking Hobart, and in 1905 transformed it into a large advertising sign.
 Heavy stones were collected from the site, painted white and used to form the words 'Keen's Curry' in letters some 50 ft high.
 Public uproar resulted, but Horace won the right to use it as an advertising sign.
 In June 1926 the familiar landmark briefly changed to read 'Hell's Curse' as a university prank, and students altered it again in 1962 to promote a theatre production.
 In 1994 the landmark read 'No Cable Car' as a protest against a proposed development.
-After every change the sign was restored and as of 2025, though overgrown, is still in place.
+After every change the sign was restored and as of 2026, though overgrown, is still in place.

 Culture

 The area is known for its high green vote which is reflected by the existence of a community sustainability network.
 This is coordinated through a community.
 There is a strong sense of community, in part created by the suburb's location.
-It has an active community association – The South Hobart Progress Association founded in 1922 making it one of the oldest such organisations in Tasmania.
+It has an active community association, the South Hobart Progress Association: founded in 1922, this is one of the oldest such organisations in Tasmania.

 Additionally, community involvement to preserve the presence of platypus in the Hobart Rivulet has attracted media attention.

 All Saints' Anglican Church is today known for being Hobart's centre of Anglo-Catholic worship.

-The suburb is home to the South Hobart Football Club.

-The H Thompson Badminton Centre is located at 101 Cascade Road.

 The Cascade Hotel was host to the weekly Gypsy Jazz Jam session, every Wednesday, for locals and visiting artists, but ceased around 2019.
 The restaurant and public bar remain vibrant with live music (occasionally) and food.

+Sport

+The suburb is home to the South Hobart Football Club, and the H Thompson Badminton Centre is located at 101 Cascade Road.